-- 128. Quantitative data are the key to ensuring consistency between the credit assessments of different ECAIs and to differentiating between the relative degrees of risk expressed by each credit assessment. - 129.
-The CRD suggests that competent authorities use, as quantitative data, "the long-term default rate associated with all items assigned the same credit assessment." - 130.
-Moreover, the CRD requires the competent authorities to "compare default rates for each credit assessment of a particular ECAI and compare them with a benchmark built on the basis on default rates experienced by other ECAIs on a population of issuers that the competent authorities believes to present an equivalent level of credit risk." - 131.
-CEBS considers the work conducted to date by the Basel Committee on quantitative factors to be both relevant and appropriate and proposes to adopt the benchmark and monitoring guidance set out in Annex 2 of the Basel II text. - 132.
-In this context, the key variable will be the "cumulative default rates" (CDRs) over a three-year period, that is, the sum of all defaults that have occurred in a given three-year period for all rated items belonging to the same bucket. - 133.
-Supervisors will be provided with two separate measures of CDRs: the tenyear average of the three-year CDR as an indicator of the long-term default experience of individual ECAI's credit assessments, and the two most recent three-year CDRs. - 134.
-Using the data provided by the ECAI, competent authorities will compare the most recent ten-year average of the three-year CDR with the proposed long-run 'reference' three-year CDRs in Table 2 of Annex 2 of the Basel II text14
+- 135. Quantitative data are the key to ensuring consistency between the credit assessments of different ECAIs and to differentiating between the relative degrees of risk expressed by each credit assessment. - 136.
+The CRD suggests that competent authorities use, as quantitative data, "the long-term default rate associated with all items assigned the same credit assessment." - 137.
+Moreover, the CRD requires the competent authorities to "compare default rates for each credit assessment of a particular ECAI and compare them with a benchmark built on the basis on default rates experienced by other ECAIs on a population of issuers that the competent authorities believes to present an equivalent level of credit risk." - 138.
+CEBS considers the work conducted to date by the Basel Committee on quantitative factors to be both relevant and appropriate, and proposes to adopt the benchmark and monitoring guidance set out in Annex 2 of the Basel II text. - 139.
+In this context, the key variable will be the "cumulative default rates" (CDRs) over a three-year period: that is, the sum of all defaults that have occurred in a given three-year period for all rated items belonging to the same bucket. - 140.
+Supervisors will be provided with two separate measures of CDRs: the tenyear average of the three-year CDR as an indicator of the long-term default experience of individual ECAI's credit assessments, and the two most recent three-year CDRs, where available. - 141.
+Using the data provided by the ECAI, competent authorities will compare the most recent ten-year average of the three-year CDR with the proposed long-run 'reference' three-year CDRs in Table 2 of Annex 2 of the Basel II text15 - 142.
+In additional, competent authorities will monitor the two most recent three-year CDRs and compare them with the two different CDR levels established in the Basel II text: the 'monitoring level' and the 'trigger level'.
+The methodology laid out in Annex 2 of the Basel II text will help supervisors assess whether the ECAI's default rates are materially and systematically higher than these benchmarks. - 143.
+Based on this assessment, competent authorities will decide whether to assign a less favourable credit quality step.
+If the ECAI can demonstrate that higher observed or estimated CDRs are not due to weaker assessment standards or miscalculations, competent authorities may decide to leave the initial mapping unchanged.

-14 It should be noted that the numbers provided for the long-term benchmarks are mid-point numbers.
+It should be noted that the numbers provided for the long-term benchmarks are mid-point numbers.
 Consequently, supervisory authorities will not expect the data provided by ECAIs to coincide exactly with these numbers.

-- 135. In additional, competent authorities will monitor the two most recent three-year CDRs and compare them with the two different CDR levels established in the Basel II text: the 'monitoring level' and the 'trigger level'.
-The methodology laid out in Annex 2 of the Basel II text will help supervisors assess whether the ECAI's default rates are materially and systematically higher than these benchmarks. - 136.
-Based on this assessment, competent authorities will decide whether to assign a less favourable credit quality step.
-If the ECAI can demonstrate that higher observed or estimated CDRs are not due to weaker assessment standards or miscalculations, competent authorities may decide to leave the initial mapping unchanged. - 137.
-CEBS has carried out an initial consideration based on publicly available information from a major European-based rating agency in relation to the longer term benchmark recommended by the Basel Committee.
-This initial work supports the view that the guidance provided by the Basel Committee in this regard is appropriate in the context of implementing the CRD within Europe.
-Such publicly available data does not include data on default rates associated with the ongoing 'monitoring' and 'trigger' levels.
-CEBS accordingly wishes to receive input on this aspect as part of the consultation process. - 138.
-For recently established ECAIs and those that have compiled only a short record of default data, competent authorities will ask the ECAI for its two most recent CDRs and a projection of the ten-year average of the three-year CDR, i.e. the value that the ECAI believes to be the long-term default rate associated with all items assigned the same credit assessment. - 139.
+16 In this case, both benchmarks are considered as upper limits.

+- 144. For recently established ECAIs and those that have compiled only a short record of default data, competent authorities will ask the ECAI for its two most recent CDRs and a projection of the ten-year average of the three-year CDR, i.e. the value that the ECAI believes to be the long-term default rate associated with all items assigned the same credit assessment. - 145.
 Competent authorities will review this assessment on the basis of the availability of data and the methodology used by the ECAI in question, comparing it with those used to calculate the benchmark.
 Based on the consideration of such qualitative factors, competent authorities may then adjust the mapping of the ECAI accordingly.
-Where uncertainty remains, competent authorities should incorporate appropriate conservatism into the final mapping. - 140.
+Where uncertainty remains, competent authorities should incorporate appropriate conservatism into the final mapping. - 146.
 For ECAIs that adopt significantly different approaches, supervisors should consider adjusting their assessment on the basis of qualitative factors as set out below.